MaxDreisbach/PINNs4Drops/README.md

 This code allows the evalution and training of the physics-informed neural networks for spatio-temporal gas-liquid interface reconstruction in two-phase flows as presented in our article "Convolutional feature-enhanced physics-informed neural networks for reconstructing two-phase flows".

-The datasets used in this work, as well as the weights of the trained PINNs are available here: https://doi.org/10.35097/egqrfznmr9yp2s7f
+The datasets used in this work, as well as the weights of the trained PINNs are available on [KITopen](https://doi.org/10.35097/egqrfznmr9yp2s7f)

 If you have any questions regarding this code, please feel free to contact Maximilian (maximilian.dreisbach@kit.edu).